evanfoss/eef_bioamp/README.md

 ### Testing

-The use of an attenuator is required with the HP35665A as the input voltage range is so small all direct output settings from the DSA would be too large.
+The use of an attenuator is required with the HP35665A as the input voltage range is so small all direct output settings from the DSA (Dynamic Signal Analyzer) would be too large.
 The attenuator's issues could actually be the cause of the LPF 10Hz issue.

 Of the dozen or so units I made only a few were notably out of spec to the point where the capacitors (often tolleranced at 2% or better) needed to be swapped to meet requirements.
 This most commonly happened in the 60Hz notch filter where the parts exact rating doesn't matter as much as their matching which is harder to assure without an unreasonably high BOM price.